At a Glance

 Sequencing should therefore be aligned to the bank’s evidence burden.
 As cloud and infrastructure adoption expands, the number of systems in scope for certifications, privileged access review, and identity lifecycle control grows.
 If the operating model cannot produce evidence at scale, the organization often responds with manual workarounds, increasing cost and reducing delivery capacity precisely when modernization pressures are rising.

-How IAM sequencing enables cloud and infrastructure sequencing
+Bank IAM sequencing constraints for cloud and infrastructure change

 Infrastructure programs often assume that IAM will “keep up” with change.
 In practice, IAM is a critical path dependency for hybrid architectures, automation, and third-party connectivity.
 Non-human identities associated with workloads, pipelines, and service-to-service communication expand rapidly in cloud environments.
 If those identities are not governed, the bank can increase automation while losing control of authorization pathways and complicating incident response.